mannygarcia98/readme-generator/README.md

 ## Description

-An application built using node.js that allows users to devote more time to building projects by automatically generating a README.md after answering a series of questions.
+A command-line application that allows users to devote more time to building projects by automatically generating a README.md after answering a series of questions.

 <!-- Installation -->

 ## Installation

-1. First make sure you have node.js installed
+1. First, make sure you have node.js installed
 2. Clone the repository to your local machine
 3. Run the command "npm install"
-4. Run "node index"
+4. Run "node index.js"
 5. Answer a series of questions
 6. Check the "dist" folder to view your README.